 Camping isn’t just about food and clothes, which is why you’ll need to have a few more basics with you to make your trip as enjoyable as possible.
 First, when you sling up a hammock at your campsite, don’t forget to apply cruelty-free sunscreen to protect your skin and avoid dealing with the pain of a sunburn later.
 One downside to camping in the summer can be the mosquitos—especially if you’re near a lake.
 To keep away the bugs in a cruelty-free manner, use a vegan bug spray or a mixture of essential oils such as citronella, peppermint, lavender, and eucalyptus oil.
 Finally, you’ll want to pack your own plant-based hand sanitizer or hand soap because your bathroom options might be limited (or not ideal), and your trip will be much more enjoyable if you stay clean and comfortable.

-Sarah McLaughlin is an assistant editor at VegNews who loves exploring the outdoors and weekend camping trips.
+Sarah McLaughlin is the New Products Editor at VegNews who loves exploring the outdoors and weekend camping trips.

 Photo courtesy of Fresh Off the Grid

 Love the plant-based lifestyle as much as we do?